ericelliott/tinyapp/README.md

 The guiding philosophy of Tinyapp is “Less is more.”
 Tinyapp lays the wiring and then gets out of the way of your modules.
 Hence the subtitle, “Simple Module Management.”

-Tinyapp was created to illustrate how to implement a client-side JavaScript application architecture for the upcoming book "Programming JavaScript Applications" (O'Reilly).
+Tinyapp was created to illustrate how to implement a client-side JavaScript application architecture for the book ["Programming JavaScript Applications"](learn-javascript.ericelliott.me/programming-javascript-applications/) (O'Reilly).

 ## Who's Using Tinyapp?